Dmumladz3/Epam-course-module1/modules/1. Java 8, 9, 10, 11+/Homework.md

 ##### 17. Demonstrate functionality of created classes.

 (3-4 stars)
 ##### 18. Add a new default method for Service interface, which uses getAllUsers.
-Use LocalDate.now(), ChronoUnit и mapToLong.
+Use LocalDate.now(), ChronoUnit and mapToLong.
     - double getAverageUsersAge();
 ##### 19. Add a new static method for Service interface, which returns true, if the user is over 18 years old.
     - boolean isPayableUser(User);